BYRIO/krita-webdoc-zh/user_manual/animation.rst

 Animating with multiple layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay, our walkcycle is missing some hands, let's add them on a seperate
+Okay, our walkcycle is missing some hands, let's add them on a separate
 layer.
 So we make a new layer, and name it hands and...

 .. image:: /images/en/Introduction_to_animation_17.png